Kttra/xUnitExample/README.md

 # Xunit Example
 This repo will provide an example and instructions to use xunit for unit testing.
-In my example, I will be using xunit for a .net6-windows application.
+In my example, I will be using xunit for a .NET 6 windows application.

 So let's say my main form that I want to test looks like this:
 ```csharp